Why is it important to maintain and monitor research projects?

 - Suspension or early research project closure

-The on-site monitoring process provides education, support and health/assistance, which may assist novice researchers.
+The monitoring process provides education, support and health/assistance, which may assist novice researchers.

-The most common errors found as a result of the on-site monitoring process centre around:
+The most common errors found as a result of the monitoring process centre around:

 - Participant Information and Consent Forms (PICFs) signatures and dates (the PICF) must be signed before the person commences participation)